nickuraltsev/finity/README.md

 const secondInstance = StateMachine.start(config);
 ```

-When a state machine is started, it enters the initial state and all the `onStateEnter` handlers and the initial state's entry actions (if any) are executed.
-However, the `onTransition` and `onStateChange` handlers are not executed.
+When a state machine is started, it enters the initial state and all the `onStateEnter` hooks and the initial state's entry actions are executed.
+However, the `onTransition` and `onStateChange` hooks are not executed.

 ### Sending an event to a state machine